 We also coordinated the strategic utilization of the District’s bonding capacity to maximize the project’s scope.
 This was done through the concurrent execution of an Energy Savings Contract to subsidize a portion of the requisite mechanical and electrical renovations.
 This approach allowed the traditional project scope to emphasize life safety, programmatic changes, and interior finish renovations, without causing a significant surge in the budget.

 Sherman Carter Barnhart engaged the faculty and staff at the High School to tackle the challenges presented with completing a project of this complexity in a timely manner and while the building is occupied.
-A phased construction schedule was developed to guide the project towards completion with a primary goal to not hamper the faculty while they work to educate students at a high level as construction activities are ongoing around them.
+A phased construction schedule was crafted to guide the project toward completion, ensuring minimal disruption to the faculty’s dedication to delivering high-quality education amidst the ongoing construction activities.

 The project also encompassed crucial non-programmatic changes.
 The replacement of the existing roof, which had outlived its predicted life cycle, and renovations of the stairs, which previously didn’t meet current design standards, were key components of these necessary upgrades.